gomorizsolt/dotdev/README.md

 - Set up custom deployment workflow
 - Store the configuration in the `CONFIG` environment variable

-#### Caveats
-- Leading slashes for static resources might work locally but fail in production.

 ## Conventions

 This project follows [C-Hive guides](https://github.com/c-hive/guides) for code style, way of working and other development concerns.